Characterization of Sobolev spaces by their Fourier coefficients in axisymmetric domains: Comparison of results, traces on the axis of rotation

 \end{theorem}

 In fact, the proof of \cite[Theorem II.3.1]{BDMbook} is performed there only for {\em cylinders}, i.e., when $\Omega$ is a rectangle\footnote{The proofs of \cite{BDMbook} rely on the assumption that the domain $\breve\Omega$ is locally diffeomorphic to cylinders.
 It should be noted that smooth diffeomorphisms $(r,z)\mapsto(r',z')$ that preserve axisymmetry are constrained along the axis $r=0$ by the condition $\partial_rz'=0$ on $r=0$.
 In particular, the opening angles of $\Omega$ along the rotation axis cannot be modified. }.
 So there remains a gap to generalize the result to any polygonal $\Omega$.
-We fill this gap in the Appendix (Theorem \ref{t:BDMext}), proving that the spaces defined by the right hand side of \eqref{e:ZT} have suitable extension properties (Lemma \ref{l:exten}).
+We fill this gap in the Appendix (Theorem \ref{t:BDMext}), proving that the spaces $B^m_{(k)}(\Omega)$ defined in \eqref{e:spBmk} have suitable extension properties (Lemma \ref{l:exten}).